Making a Modern Business Card

 - 2 phone numbers

 No need for a website address since smart people can infer that from my email address.
-No need for a street address, since people will visit without contacting me first.
+No need for a street address, since people will not visit without contacting me first.
 I included both phone number and email address contact information because those are two, distinct, common ways in which people may contact me, unsolicited.
 I included two phone numbers because they are different area codes and there is still a psychological resonance of a familiar area code.
 Also, the area code implies locale which helps in the absence of a street address.
 As with “ice-boxes,” few have even seen a Rolodex; people no longer keep business cards, they put your contact info into their electronic address-book.

 Modern Contact Presentation